 From the shooters perspective, the sight picture needs to provide him/her with a clearly defined front sight, uniform light bars on either side of the front sight and a level relationship between the top of the front sight blade and the top of the rear sight notch.

-The human eye is pretty clever at centralising things, and even a slight variation in the light bar width on each side of the front sight of fractions of a millimetre off centre are easy to detect.
+The human eye is pretty clever at centralizing things, and even a slight variation in the light bar width on each side of the front sight of fractions of a millimeter off center are easy to detect.

 It would seem logical that the thinner the front sight, the more precise the aiming should be, but this is not the case.
 Front sight blades that are much less than 3mm in diameter are rarely used these days.
 In my experience, the thin front sight seem to impose more strain on the eyes, and the longer the match goes on, the harder it seems to get good sight definition.

 Same goes for the rear sight notch.
 If the light bars are very narrow, they become harder to define as shooting progresses and you may experience what is commonly called 'gray-out', where the front sight stops looking black and starts to appear gray and fuzzy, or also may appear to have a shadow of itself on one side.